knutsoned/bevy_lazy_signals/architecture.md

 Finally, the SendSignal component is removed.

 The initial "running" set is iterated.
 If the item is a Computed, then add a ComputeMemo component to mark it for update.
-If it is an Effect or AsyncTask, add a DeferredEffect component to mark it for scheduling.
+If it is an Effect or Action, add a DeferredEffect component to mark it for scheduling.
 Effects may be triggered, which means sending a signal with no value, or triggering upstream effects and tasks for a unit or typed but possibly unchanged value (e g. to represent a button press).